DorkOrc/Minecraft-Base64-Tool/README.md

 # Minecraft-Base64-Tool
-A Minecraft 1.20.2 data pack that provides an API for converting a Base64 encoded string of ASCII characters back into its ASCII form.
+A data pack for Minecraft 1.20.2+ that provides an API for converting a Base64 encoded string of ASCII characters back into its ASCII form.
 This will be particularly useful for reading the texture properties data in player heads which gives you access to the system time as a Unix Timestamp.
 The pack may be extended to allow for encoding to base64 in the future.

 ## How to Use
 There are a few options for inputting data into the converter.
 The output of all the functions will always be at `storage dork.base64:io decode.output`.
 All the functions will return 1 if they successfully decoded the string, and 0 if an error occurred.